monostream/emporium-docs/reference/values-emporium-yaml.md

 ## Integrations

 Emporium discovers automatically which integrations an app references in it's `values.emporium.yaml` file.
-It will render the install screen based on the used integrations and ´@userSupplied´ values.
+It will render the installation screen based on the used integrations and ´@userSupplied´ values.

 For example, if an app uses the SMTP / Email integration, Emporium will render a dropdown menu where users can select an email account.